 - 1. Mission and Spirituality Figure Study: Presentation and Report Show how a key figure or community (past or present) brings together mission and spirituality.
 (Suggestions will be handed out in class).
 Develop a 5-8 minute presentation to deliver in class with handout (1 page outline).
 Hand in a written report (4-5 pages) to highlight the way this figure integrates Christian life and spirituality.
 Report should include a brief biography (1-2 pages), and then discuss the interaction of spirituality and mission (3-4 pages).
 Include primary sources if possible.
 (Worth 20%) On the first day of class, sign up for presentation date.
-Written reports (include 1 page class handout) are due the day of presentation. - 2.
+Written reports are due: Jan 30th. - 2.
 Five Reflective Journal Entries: Keep a regular journal of the different practices you are exploring.
-Over the semester, you will hand in five (5) short reflective assignments (approx. 2-3 pages each) that interact with the readings, lecture topics and your experience with a specific practice (each one is worth 6%).
+Over the semester, you will hand in six (6) short reflective assignments (approx. 2-3 pages each) that interact with the readings, lecture topics and your experience with a specific practice (each one is worth 6%).
 Worth 30% in total.

 Topic One: What is your understanding of missional spirituality?
 What is your current experience of Christian practices?
 How do you understand that these practices integrate with mission?
-Due: Jan 15th.
+Due: Jan 16th.